Ukraine crisis talks move to Moscow and Washington

 Ukraine's Foreign Minister Dmytro Kuleba said the country has received more than 1,000 metric tons of weapons and military supplies from its allies, noting that a series of visits by Western officials has helped deter Russia.

-German Foreign Minister Annalena Baerbock is set to hold talks in Kyiv and later head to the area near the line of contact in the east.
+German Foreign Minister Annalena Baerbock is visiting Kyiv Monday and later head to the area near the line of contact in the east.
 The British government said Foreign Secretary Liz Truss will visit Moscow on Thursday and Defense Secretary Ben Wallace will follow meet Friday with his Russian counterparts.

 Associated Press writers Aamer Madhani in Washington, Yuras Karmanau in Kyiv, Ukraine, and Geir Moulson in Berlin contributed.